By Dennis Hartley

-Fantastic Voyage – This guilty pleasure, a Cold War thriller/sci-fi/action hybrid starring Raquel Welch (poured into a skin-tight body suit), could only have been concocted in the mid-60s.
-When a defecting scientist from behind the Iron Curtain sustains a serious head injury during an assassination attempt that occurs while he is being “brought in” by the CIA, it’s up to a crack team of scientists to operate on the life-threatening blood clot…from inside the man’s body (thanks to a top-secret government project that enables humans to be miniaturized to the size of a blood cell).
-The catch is that the team can only be miniaturized for one hour max.
+Fantastic Voyage – This Cold War thriller/sci-fi/action hybrid starring Raquel Welch (poured into a body suit), could only have been concocted in the 1960s.
+A scientist from behind the Iron Curtain sustains a serious head injury while being “brought in from the cold” by the CIA.
+Now it’s up to a team of scientists to operate on the life-threatening blood clot…from inside the man’s body (thanks to a top-secret government project that enables humans to be miniaturized to the size of a blood cell).
+The catch is that the team can only be miniaturized for one hour max (tick…tick…tick).

 Welch is joined in the world’s tiniest lil’ submarine by Steven Boyd, Donald Pleasance, Arthur Kennedy and William Redfield.
 Richard Fleisher directed, and the film picked up Oscars (for art/set direction and special effects).
 The film undoubtedly inspired Joe Dante’s 1987 sci-fi comedy, Innerspace.
 BTW, director Fleischer’s Uncle Dick directed the next film on my list (OK, I’ll say it: Small world…).